labrax/labrax.github.io/_posts/2020-11-12-sql-data-transformation.markdown

 In the database were different data sources, with different formats, versions and data coverage.

-The transformation was done in SQL using {% highlight code %} common table expression {% endhighlight %}.
+The transformation was done in SQL using `common table expression`.

 At one of the data sources the transformation "failed", as in the SQL block didn't return anything and there were no notifications, warnings or information monitored.